Sapphirine/2021-12-37-Predicting-Real-Time-Stock-Index-Using-Tweet/README.md

 To reproduce our results in the actual real-time prediction.
 Please follow the steps below:
 1. Set up and make kafka and zookeeper running on the clusters your are using
-2. Change time-interval to your choice in the spark_actual, prediction, update_model
+2. Change time-interval to your choice in the spark_actual, online_prediction, update_model
-3. Start twitter_client, get_price spark_actual, prediction, update_model simultaneously.
+3. Start twitter_client, get_price spark_actual, online_prediction, update_model simultaneously.
 4. Run our visualization program to query and see results.